-Each application for a permit to construct or install a swimming pool or enlarge an existing pool shall be accompanied by a fee of five dollars (\$5).
+Each application for a permit to construct or install a swimming pool or enlarge an existing pool shall be accompanied by a fee.
+Such fee shall be set by resolution of the Village Board.
+[Amended 3-12-24, LL 4-2024]